- Wednesday, March 3, 2021

 You must demonstrate that your project furthers your professional career in the arts, heritage or cultural sectors.

 This program is intended to provide you with an artist fee and/or cover project/living expenses relating to:

 - creation & production: research, creation, production, and presentation projects relating to arts, heritage, or culture

 - training: masterclasses, workshops, residencies and other training opportunities in the arts, heritage, cultural festival or agricultural fair sectors (including administration and/or management training)

 - mentorship: opportunities for youth to work with mentors within the arts, heritage, festivals and fairs sectors.
 Mentors include established cultural workers, professional artists, or elders/knowledge keepers including administration and/or management training

 - To cover expenses, including travel, related to taking a masterclass

-- To provide you with an artist/administrator fee during an unpaid internship with an arts, heritage, or cultural organization (including festivals)
+- To provide you with an artist/administrator fee during an unpaid internship with an arts, heritage, or cultural organization, including festivals and fairs

 - To take a course in a First Nations, Inuit, or Metis language